-Teacher in Residence meets with ECC/HANHSupervisor on a weekly basis as the program continues to develop at Waverly, and continues at McConaughy.
-The expectation is that the Teacher in Residence also meets with the property manager, Community & Economic Development Manager and Resident Services Coordinator for the site on a quarterly basis to review progress, challenges, influence recruitment, coordinate activities and events.
+Teacher in Residence meets with ECC/HANH supervisor on a weekly basis as the program continues to develop at Waverly, and continues at McConaughy.
+The expectation is that the Teacher in Residence also meets with the property manager, Community &

+Economic Development Manager and Resident Services Coordinator for the site on a quarterly basis to review progress, challenges, influence recruitment, coordinate activities and events.
 TIR will also be working closely with the Board of Education to facilitate access to other pertinent information and to compare progress in program to school outcomes as well as attendance.

 ECC/HANH has planned and implemented a non-significant change of moving the pilot site from Waverly Townhomes to McConaughy Terrace and does not anticipate any changes to the metrics, and does not require different authorizations from what was initially proposed.
-Benchmark for metrics SS#5 may be reavaluated during FY 2019.
+Benchmark for metrics SS#5 may be reavaluated during FY19.
 This initiative meets the statutory objective of increasing family self-sufficiency.

-In FY18, the special-unit at Waverly was transitioned to a residential unit due to RAD conversion planned for the development in FY19.
+In FY18, the special-unit at Waverly was transitioned to a residential unit due to RAD conversion scheduled for the development duringFY19.
 The afterschool program at Waverly concluded at the end of the 2018 school year to accommodate the teacher's move to McConaughy.
 In efforts to continue to provide the service to families from Waverly, ECC/HANH provides transportation for those who are interested in having their children continue to attend.

-Programming at McConaughy started once again at the end of FY18, once the teacher-in-residence was relocated.
-Children from neighboring Valley Townhouses have also been invited to attend the afterschool program; allowing the program to reach a larger number of ECC/HANH youth across developments.
+Programming at McConaughy continues to be provided, and includes children from other developments in the West Rock area allowing the program to reach a larger number of ECC/HANH youth across developments.

-As a result of changes, and the move from one site to the other, reporting for 2019 FY will be treated as base reporting year.
-Staff are working with students and their parents, and providing incentives to the new community in efforts to get more participitation and bring new attention to the program.
+In 2019, it was determined that as a result of changes, and the move from one site to the other, reporting for FY19 would be treated as base reporting year.
+Staff continue working with students and their parents, and providing incentives to the new community in efforts to get more participitation and bring new attention to the program.

-INITIATIVE 3.1 - RENT SIMPLIFICATION Approved in FY 2007 and implemented in FY08
+INITIATIVE 3.1 - RENT SIMPLIFICATION

+Approved in FY07 and implemented in FY08